alushinlab/bent_actin/README.md

 - json files storing parameters corresponding to that projection (you can take the specified actin file and apply these parameters to generate that projection).

+**Some Notes**
+I merge the json files at the end into a file called master.json.

+numProjs should be a multiple of nProcs.
+If it is not, the program will round numProjs down to be a multiple of nProcs.

 Because I am currently only trying to find large conformational changes, I have found it useful to lowpass filter my noiseless 2D projections to 15 angstroms.
-To do so, I copy my projections to a new directory and run:
+To do so, I copy my noiseless projections to a new directory and run:
 ```
 for file in ./*
 do